SimSid2312/JavaScriptUdemySession/README.md

 Section-2 Lecture 1 : Notes for How to See Output from JS

 Four Ways :
-1. window.alert() - Throws alert on the window for the user.
+1. window.alert() - Throws alert on the window for the user.A Method;accept input parameters
-2. document.write() - Used to write/update data on screen
+2. document.write() - Used to write/update data on screen.A Method;accept input paramters
-3. innerHTML - Used to update the text in HTML
+3. innerHTML - Used to update the text in HTML.Just do assignment for this.
-4. console.log() - Important for development purpose ; Works silently without hindering user experience
+4. console.log() - Important for development purpose ; Works silently without hindering user experience.A Method;accept input parameters.

 Important point :
 - using document.write after page loads will replace the content of the page(Must be avoided).